 I learned about the ratios of salt and sugar to yeast from reading the Joy of Cooking and other reference books.
 What I didn't learn until now is the role of acid in bread making.
 It turns out that yeast performs better in an acidic environment.
 All the commercially-available bread mixes that I've been trying out have had vinegar and ascorbic acid in them.
 Adding a lot more apple cider to my existing recipe made it a whole lot better.
 The acid not only gives the bread quite a bit more volume but it also acts as a dough conditioner to give the bread a sturdy yet flexible structure and a better crust.

 You can use this as a template to create your own recipe.
 Just substitute your flours by weight and keep the ratios the same.
 I measure the weights in metric because it's a little more straight-forward.
 Weighing the flour is much more accurate, but if you must use dry measures then all the flours together should be about three cups.

+If you're looking for a more traditional teff bread recipe, see my Artisan Teff Bread Recipe.
 Check out my Bread Page for more recipes and a new GF Bread Flour Blend.

 The Best Teff Sandwich Bread